deltachat/deltachat-pages/en/help.md

   click "Copy" or "Share" and send the **invite link** through another private chat to the new member.

+QR code and invite link can be reused to add several members.
+However, since groups are [meant for trusted people](#groups), avoid sharing them publicly.

 ### I have deleted myself by accident.